prologin/iorgen/README.md

   that starts with `0.0000` (or `-0.0000`), should be written in scientific notation instead.
 For example, `1e-5`, `3.924e-07`.
 Also, no trailing dot, no trailing 0, and no unnecessary 0 before the number, except in the exponent if it smaller than 2 digits.
-Conforming to the `".15g"` C format in necessary for _Iorgen_ to be able to test that the parser are working properly (the `run` command).
+Conforming to the `".15g"` C format is necessary for _Iorgen_ to be able to test that the parser are working properly (the `run` command).